 The course is managed by a Course Leader who is responsible for the delivery, management and operation of the course on a day-to-day basis, under the academic leadership of a Director of Content.
-Staff are, in general, educated to masters or doctoral level and have relevant industry experience.
-In addition, most of our tutors hold a Fellowship of Advance Higher Education (Advance HE) from Fellow to Principal Fellow level.
+Staff are, in general, educated to master's or doctoral level and have relevant industry experience.
+In addition, most of our tutors hold a Fellowship of Advance Higher Education (Advance HE) from Fellow to Senior Fellow level.
 We also encourage and support our teaching staff to undertake the Postgraduate Certificate in Higher Education.

 Tutors have a high level of academic experience, as well as familiarity with the industry.
-Our staff have worked in a range of fields in [examples] in a variety of roles.
+Our staff have studied and worked in a range of fields, such as digital marketing, consumer behaviour, social media and web analytics, data storytelling, and inferential analytic methods.
 We also welcome guest lecturers to provide insight into the latest developments in the industry.